MailTape/MailTape-v1/_posts/2017-01-29-infinite-bisous.md

 <p id="introduction">This morning, take the time to slowly wake up with [infinite bisous](https://www.facebook.com/infinitebisous/ "Facebook")' selection.
 Stay a little bit longer in bed, allow yourself to feel this wintry melancholy for a moment, inhale, exhale, and enjoy a blissful journey through delicate, warm and dreamy sounds.
 There is no need to get out of bed when it's so cold outside.</p>

-# Des bisous partout

-Smooth and dreamy sounds, smoothness An all-female band, led by Parisian Anna Jean and with their surf-pop deeply anchored in the sixties, Juniore's music is made of reverbed guitars coupled to vocal harmonies full of spleen and rhythms, inspired by a world of ghosts, towns, cars and girls tales...

 # **infinite bisous’ selection**